jonghyunlee1993/CALM/docs/README.md

 | UCEC     | 0.477 (0.449–0.504)     | **0.608 (0.583–0.633)**     | 0.659 (0.648–0.669)       | **0.661 (0.636–0.685)**     |
 | **Average** | 0.531                | **0.588**                   | 0.610                     | **0.626**                   |

-Overall, combining image and text consistently improved performance compared to image-only models.
-- **CALM (ResNet-50)** achieved a **10.7%** improvement in c-index on average (from 0.531 to 0.588).
-- **CALM (UNI)**, leveraging a pathology-specific image encoder, showed a **2.6%** gain (from 0.610 to 0.626).
-- Performance improved in 12 out of 14 cancer types with ResNet-50 and in 11 out of 14 with UNI when text was added.
+- **+10.7%** gain with ResNet-50 backbone
+- **+2.6%** gain with UNI backbone
+- Text integration improved performance in **12/14** (ResNet-50) and **11/14** (UNI) cancer types

+## External Validation

+We externally validated CALM on an independent head and neck cancer (HNSC) cohort from **Kyung Hee University Medical Center (KHMC)**.
+CALM achieved a **C-index of 0.6551**, outperforming the image-only baseline (0.6232) by **5.1%**, demonstrating generalizability across populations and clinical settings.

 ## Diagnostic Description and Knowledge-Guided Pooling

-To improve cross-modal alignment, CALM incorporates **diagnostic descriptions**—LLM-generated textual summaries that capture key morphological and prognostic features specific to each cancer type and risk level (e.g., low, intermediate, high).
-These descriptions serve as **static semantic anchors** during training and guide the alignment between image and text representations through a **knowledge-guided pooling** mechanism.
-Unlike simple class labels, diagnostic descriptions offer rich, interpretable context that helps disambiguate redundant or noisy clinical narratives.
-Empirically, their inclusion consistently improved model performance, highlighting their value in enhancing multi-modal representation learning.
+To improve cross-modal alignment, CALM incorporates **LLM-generated diagnostic descriptions** stratified by cancer type and survival risk level (e.g., low/intermediate/high).

+These serve as **static semantic anchors** that guide learning during training:

+- Provide richer context than simple class labels
+- Improve interpretability and alignment
+- Boost performance in ablation studies

 ## Installation & Run